mendix/docs/content/en/docs/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-two.md

     </propertyGroup>
     ```

-2. Run `npm run build` to update the widget.
-When viewing in Studio Pro, the `Editability` property can been seen here:
+2. Run `npm start` to update the widget and start the watcher if you haven't done so.
+When viewing in Studio Pro, the `Editability` property can be seen here:

     {{< figure src="/attachments/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-two/editability-property-studio-pro.png" alt="Editability studio pro"   width="500"  class="no-border" >}}